mattvoss/anz.casclient/README.rst

 Overview
 ========
-anz.casclient implement a new PAS plugin 'Anz CAS Client'.
-It enabling you to integrate your Zope sites into your CAS SSO solutions.
+anz.casclient implements a new PAS plugin 'Anz CAS Client'.
+It enables you to integrate your Zope sites into your CAS SSO solutions.

 Credits